bezabu/bb-treasure-hunter/README.md

     - Chrome
   - Samsung Galaxy A71
     - Chrome
+  - iPhone 13
+    - Safari

 - Browser specific notes:
   - When using Samsung Internet browser on a smart phone set to dark mode, the background colours of the page, modals, hint messages and buttons will be darker.
-Images and shapes do not seem to be affected
+Images and shapes do not seem to be affected.
   - Firefox handles 2 simultaneous touchscreen inputs differently, which can affect moving in diagonal directions.
 Fingers must be kept completely still for button input to continue.
 Extra buttons for diagonal movement mitigates this, eliminating the need to press more than one button.

 ## General

-- Check the responsiveness of the website on different screen sizes on different browsers
+- Check the responsiveness of the website on different screen sizes on different browsers.

   - Test: Open the website in each browser and click inspect and resize the window slowly down to 300px and back up again, checking everything is displaying properly
     - Result: All elements display correctly in each size.